enoren5/tarot_juicer/README.md

   This app houses the most dynamic functionality of my whole website
 - **landings**: Serves the landing/home page (the `portal.html` template).
 This app also serves the 'about' template which is a webpage which explains the basic who, what, when, why (or purpose) of the website in general (similar to the preface to a book)
 - **essays**: Serves the `article.html` template which captures a curated list of the most high impact tarot cards and their application to Galileo and FLOSS (bound together simultaneously) along with a curated list of tart cards applied to St. Paul.
 This essays app also serves up static articles (without dynamic functionality) similar to a blog post - - for essays by the author on tarot applied to Forrest Gump and the war of ideas.
 This essays app even includes an 'objections' page for content involving anticipated rebuttals from my various audiences.
 This essays app also refers to a basic content_changelog.html template which enables the author to document changes made to essays or other content over time.
-- **accounts**: This feature gives website visitors who land on the 'gateway' landing page to enter a passphrase to gain access the rest of the site.
+- **gateway_defender**: A custom PyPI package used to present website visitors who land on the top level page to enter a username and password to gain access and descend down into the rest of the site.

 ## BUILD INSTRUCTIONS

 For *nix:

 ```
 $ virtualenv --python=python venv
 $ source venv/bin/activate
 $ pip install -r requirements.txt
 $ python manage.py runserver
 ```

 For handling, managing, and upgrading the latest packages, to construct a requirements.txt, we can leverage:
 `$ pip-compile`.
 To upgrade, use: `$ pip-compile -U`. pip will build the requirements.txt based on the paramaters established in `requirements.in` which will keep package versions pinned and updated.
 For more details on how to manage pacakges with best practices, including how to use pip-compile, head over to the Django Project forums in the topic titled: [Best practices: Managing requirements.txt](https://forum.djangoproject.com/t/best-practices-managing-requirements-txt/10353/3).

 You will also need to install postgresql v12.3 natively in your operating system outside of the python virtual environment.
 To install postgresql on Manjaro/Arch, you cam use this:

 ```
 $ sudo pacman -S postgresql postgresql-libs
 ```

 ## USAGE NOTES
 ### #1.
 Swapping lorem ipsum db out with real prod db content